Skip to content

 SASE doctor hint: run opencode auth login.

-OpenCode can also read provider API keys from the environment (for example ANTHROPIC_API_KEY, OPENAI_API_KEY, OPENROUTER_API_KEY, and other *_API_KEY variables) — its canonical docs list the current set.
+OpenCode can also read provider API keys from the environment (for example ANTHROPIC_API_KEY, OPENAI_API_KEY, OPENROUTER_API_KEY, ZHIPU_API_KEY, and other *_API_KEY variables) — its canonical docs list the current set.

 Canonical docs: https://opencode.ai/docs